cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 # Definitions and notation {#Definition}

+## Group environment G

+The group environment G specifies an elliptic curve group (also denoted G for convenience)  and associated constants and functions as detailed below.
+In this document we use additive notation for the group operation.

+- G.calculate\_generator(H,PRS,CI,sid) denotes a function that outputs a representation of a generator (referred to as "generator" from now on) of the group which is derived from input octet strings PRS, CI, and sid and with the help of a hash function H.

+- G.sample\_scalar() is a function returning a representation of an integer (referred to as "scalar" from now on) appropriate as a private Diffie-Hellman key for the group.

+- G.scalar\_mult(y,g) is a function operating on a scalar y and a group element g.
+It returns an octet string representation of the group element Y = y\*g.

+- G.I denotes a unique octet string representation of the neutral element of the group.
+G.I is used for detecting and signaling certain error conditions.

+- G.scalar\_mult\_vfy(y,g) is a function operating on a scalar y and a group element g.
+It returns an octet string representation of the group element y\*g.
+Additionally, scalar\_mult\_vfy specifies validity conditions for y,g and y\*g and outputs G.I in case they are not met.

+- G.DSI denotes a domain-separation identifier octet string which SHALL be uniquely identifying the group environment G.

 ## Hash function H

 Common choices for H are SHA-512 {{?RFC6234}} or SHAKE-256 {{FIPS202}}.
 (I.e., the hash function